 Casein Allergy Causes

 In some people, the immune system’s response to casein can be too strong.
-This means that when they eat foods containing this protein, their bodies fight against it and in turn produce an adverse reaction on skin, hair, or both.
+This means that when they eat foods containing this protein, their bodies fight against it and in turn produce an adverse reaction.

 Some potential causes of this include: